Sullivan-Lab/project_CarpetMethods/README.md

 ## Workflow

-[*Download raw data, clean data with this code, then use this code to run analyses and create figures for the manuscript xxx*]
+[*Download raw data, clean data with this code, then use this code to run analyses and create figures for the manuscript*]

 ## Location of data